RMMR-Group/rmmr_group_docs/docs/using_pmacs.md

 bash ./Miniconda3-latest-Linux-x86_64.sh -b -p $HOME/software/pkg/miniconda3
 ```

+3. log out of `sciget`

-Now, whenever you want to use conda in the future, you can just run
+Now, whenever you want to use conda in the future on `scisub`, you can just run
 ```
 source $HOME/software/pkg/miniconda3/bin/activate
 ```